 At NCC we’re committed to ensuring that your studies are career focused and are linked to your future goals.
 Develop a new skill, learn how to be a leader, volunteer for a good cause and keep fit through sport.
 Enhance your learning and make the most of the array of activities on offer to help you stand out from the crowd when applying for university, an Apprenticeship or a job.

-We have fantastic spacious studio spaces with specialist equipment including printmaking tools, a photography studio and dark room with industry standard editing software.
+We have fantastic spacious studio spaces and equipment including printmaking tools, ceramics equipment, a photography studio and dark room with industry standard editing software.

 Progression and Careers

 Fine Art helps you to develop creative problem solving skills, which are highly valued by both universities and employers.
 Some universities require students to complete a Foundation Diploma in Art and Design

 at college before progressing onto university; we offer this at Nelson and Colne College’s University Centre.
 However many of our students progress directly onto university to begin their studies in various art related subjects, for example, students have recently been accepted on to the architectural courses at the University of Cardiff and the University of Huddersfield.